-Legend has it that an Indian Buddhist monk named Bodhidharma, the originator of Zen Buddhism, brought Ch Uan-Fa to the Shaolin temple in China during the Sung Dynasty.
-Some historians claim this to be false, but yet it remains a popular view.
-Very little is known from that period, until records of the practice of Ch Uan-Fa in Okinawa in 1372 when King Satto declared his allegiance to Chinas Ming Emperor.
+Legend has it that an Indian Buddhist monk named Bodhidharma, the originator of Zen Buddhism, brought Chuan-Fa to the Shaolin temple in China during the Sung Dynasty.
+Some historians claim this to be false, yet it remains a popular view.
+Until records of the practice of Chuan-Fa in Okinawa in 1372, very little is known from that period, when King Satto declared allegiance to China’s Ming Emperor.

-In the centuries to follow Ch Uan-Fa gained a strong foothold in Okinawa, it was practised along side an indigenous unarmed fighting system known as Tode.
-In 1609 the Japanese Satsuma Clan marched on the Ryukyu Islands ending their independence and banning all weaponry.
-This brought a bond between the Ch Uan-Fa and Tode to develop a fighting method to strengthen the physical and spiritual body in a bid to survive.
-The union came to be known as 'Te' (hand).
+In the centuries to follow, Chuan-Fa gained a strong foothold in Okinawa and was practised along side an indigenous, unarmed fighting system known as Tode.
+In 1609, the Japanese Satsuma Clan marched on the Ryukyu Islands, ending their independence and banning all weaponry.
+This brought a bond between the Chuan-Fa and Tode, leading to the development of a fighting method designed to strengthen the physical and spiritual body in a bid to survive.
+The union came to be known as ‘Te’ (hand).

-Te was practised in secret in three main centres around the towns of, Shuri, Naha and Tomari.
+Te was practised in secret in three main centres around the towns of Shuri, Naha and Tomari.
 These local variations were later known as Shuri-Te, Naha-Te and Tomari-Te.
-Between 1784 and 1903 karate replaced the word Te to describe the fighting system.
-In 1875 the Satsuma occupation of the Ryukyu Islands ended and they officially became part of the Japanese Empire.
-By 1903 karate was practised openly in schools.
+Between 1784 and 1903, karate replaced the word Te to describe the fighting system.
+In 1875, the Satsuma occupation of the Ryukyu Islands ended and they officially became part of the Japanese Empire.
+By 1903 karate was practiced openly in schools.